Harbottle & Lewis London Office

 The firm’s juniors are also very positive about their peers, describing them as “very supportive” and “lovely to work with”.
 Regular trainee socials help boost this camaraderie, with trainees “supporting each other, rather than battling it out”.
 Trainees are also reported to collaborate on non-billable projects and occasionally share the same seat.
 As one rookie notes, “If you are looking to be super-competitive with your peers, then this is not the place for you.
 We all work together.”

 This sentiment of collaboration rather than competition seems to run through the firm, with a “very friendly environment that does not feel hierarchical”.
-This is evidenced by the recently appointed managing partner duo, Tony Littner and Charlie Leveque, who don’t have their own offices and frequently attend firm socials.
+And this sentiment runs all the way up the corporate ladder here, as managing partner duo, Tony Littner and Charlie Leveque, don’t even have their own offices and are said to frequently attend firm socials!
 H&L also appointed its first female senior partner, Catherine Bedford, and one trainee notes that the new senior leadership team is “very keen to be open and approachable”.

-If such a high-profile selection of clients sounds at all stressful or difficult, fear not, the firm offer a range of (very nice) perks to keep you happy and healthy.
-Monthly massages are on the cards, along with (as almost all respondents to the Legal Cheek Trainee and Junior Lawyer Survey 2024-25 have emphasised) very tasty free daily lunches.
+If such a high-profile selection of clients sounds at all stressful or difficult, fear not, the firm offers a range of (very nice) perks to keep you happy and healthy.
+Monthly massages are on the cards, along with (as almost all respondents to the Legal Cheek Trainee and Junior Lawyer Survey 2025-26 have emphasised) very tasty free daily lunches.
 The canteen is said to do world cuisines and a great selection of salads and fruit to go along with the mains, all of which are well-catered to dietary requirements.
 “Think Ottolenghi salads plus fish and chips on a Friday,” tempts one full rookie.
-Eating lunches at one’s desk is “actively discouraged” and “each team eats lunch together, which is a great way to get to know everyone in the team”.
-This is supplemented by frequent firm-wide events put on by the Social and Charity Committee, which are “very well-attended”.
-The Christmas party and annual quiz are said to be “particular highlights”, although one trainee notes that social activities can sometimes feel centred around drinking.
+Eating lunch at one’s desk is “actively discouraged” as everyone here chows down together — a “great way to get to know everyone in the team”, according to one insider.
+Communal dinners are supplemented by frequent firm-wide events put on by the Social and Charity Committee, which are said to be “very well-attended”.
+The Christmas party and annual quiz are also “particular highlights”, although one trainee notes that social activities can sometimes feel centred around drinking.

 Deadlines